mohnish/money/README.md

 # Money

 An app to manage my monthly bills and expenses.
-Built on Rails 4.2.0 and Ruby 2.1.5

 ## Features